The psychology behind it

 Marathon Challenge

-Sandra bet with her colleague that she would stay smoke-free for 3 months.
+Sandra made a commitment with her colleague: 3 months smoke-free.
 The high stake and regular check-ins helped her resist temptations.
 Today, she has been smoke-free for over a year.

 Ready for your first challenge?

 Harness the power of psychology to achieve your goals.
-Create your first bet now and experience firsthand how effective this approach is.
+Create your first challenge now and experience for yourself how effective this approach is.